-The following table sets forth information as to our executive officers as of November 20, 2009, together with their positions and ages.
+The following table sets forth information as to our executive officers as of November 17, 2010, together with their positions and ages.

-Name Age Position Edgar Bronfman, Jr. 54 Chairman of the Board and CEO Lyor Cohen 50 Vice Chairman, Warner Music Group Corp. and Chairman and CEO, Recorded Music-Americas and the U.K. Michael D. Fleisher 44 Vice Chairman, Strategy and Operations David H. Johnson 63 Chairman and CEO, Warner/Chappell Music Mark Ansorge 46 Executive Vice President, Human Resources and Chief Compliance Officer Steven Macri 40 Executive Vice President and Chief Financial Officer Michael Nash 52 Executive Vice President, Digital Strategy and Business Development Paul M. Robinson 51 Executive Vice President and General Counsel Will Tanous 40 Executive Vice President and Chief Communications Officer
+ge Position

+5 5 Chairman of the Board and CEO

+51 Vice Chairman, Warner Music Group Corp. and Chairman and CEO,

+Recorded Music-Americas and the U.K.

+45 Vice Chairman, Strategy and Operations

+64 Chairman and CEO, Warner/Chappell Music

+47 Executive Vice President, Human Resources and Chief Compliance

+Officer

+42 Executive Vice President and Chief Financial Officer

+53 Executive Vice President, Digital Strategy and Business Development

+52 Executive Vice President and General Counsel

+41 Executive Vice President and Chief Communications Officer

+5 4 6 4 5 5 1 5 4 7 2 3 2

 Our executive officers are appointed by, and serve at the discretion of, the Board of Directors.
 Each executive officer is an employee of Warner Music Group or one of its subsidiaries.
-There are no family relationships among any executive officers of Warner Music Group.
+There are no family relationships among any executive officers or directors of Warner Music Group.
 The following information provides a brief description of the business experience of each of our executive officers.

-Edgar Bronfman, Jr., 54, has served as our Chairman of the Board and CEO since March 1, 2004.
+Edgar Bronfman, Jr., 55, has served as our Chairman of the Board and CEO since March 1, 2004.
 Before joining Warner Music Group, Mr. Bronfman served as Chairman and CEO of Lexa Partners LLC, a management venture capital firm which he founded in April 2002.
 Prior to Lexa Partners, Mr. Bronfman was appointed Executive Vice Chairman of Vivendi Universal in December 2000.
-He resigned from his position as an executive officer of Vivendi Universal on December 6, 2001, resigned as an employee of Vivendi

-Universal on March 31, 2002, and resigned as Vice Chairman of Vivendi Universal's Board of Directors on December 2, 2003.
+He resigned from his position as an executive officer of Vivendi Universal on December 6, 2001, resigned as an employee of Vivendi Universal on March 31, 2002, and resigned as Vice Chairman of Vivendi Universal's Board of Directors on December 2, 2003.
 Prior to the December 2000 formation of Vivendi Universal, Mr. Bronfman was President and CEO of The Seagram Company Ltd., a post he held since June 1994.
 During his tenure as the CEO of Seagram, he consummated \$85 billion in transactions and transformed the company into one of the world's leading media and communications companies.
 From 1989 until June 1994, Mr. Bronfman served as President and COO of Seagram.
 Between 1982 and 1989, he held a series of senior executive positions for The Seagram Company Ltd. in the U.S. and in Europe.
 Mr. Bronfman serves on the Boards of InterActiveCorp, Accretive Health, Inc. and the New York University Langone Medical Center.
-He is also the Chairman of the Board of Endeavor Global, Inc. and is a Member of the J.P.
-Morgan Chase National Advisory Board and the Council on Foreign Relations.
-Mr. Bronfman also serves as general partner at Accretive, LLC, a private equity firm, and is Vice-President of the Board of Trustees, The Collegiate School.
+He is also the Chairman of the Board of Endeavor Global, Inc. and is a Member of the Council on Foreign Relations.
+Mr. Bronfman also serves as general partner at Accretive, LLC, a private equity firm, and is Vice President of the Board of Trustees, The Collegiate School.

-Lyor Cohen, 50, has served as the Vice Chairman, Warner Music Group Corp. and Chairman and CEO, Recorded Music-Americas and the U.K. since September 2008.
+Lyor Cohen, 51, has served as the Vice Chairman, Warner Music Group Corp. and Chairman and CEO, Recorded Music-Americas and the U.K. since September 2008.
 Previously, Mr. Cohen was Chairman and CEO, Recorded Music North America from March 2008 to September 2008 and Chairman and CEO of U.S. Recorded Music since joining the company in March 1, 2004 to March 2008.
 From 2002 to 2004, Mr. Cohen was the Chairman and CEO of Universal Music Group's Island Def Jam Music Group.
 Mr. Cohen served as President of Def Jam from 1988 to 2002.
 Previously, Mr. Cohen served in various capacities at Rush Management, a hip-hop management company, which he founded with partner Russell Simmons.
 Mr. Cohen is widely credited with expanding Island Def Jam beyond its hip-hop roots to include a wider range of musical genres.